jvrana/Pillowtalk/README.md

 # Marshpillow

-Automatically creates intuitive python wrappers for APIs.
+Creates intuitive python wrappers for APIs.
 Marshpillow talks to APIs and handles all of the model relationships behind the scenes, providing a clean and easy-to-use wrapper for your models.

 # Why?